imYCGupta/auth-module/README.md

 AuthService authService = new AmazonCognitoAuthServiceImpl(&lt;Cognito-User-Pool-Id&gt;, &lt;Cognito-Client-Id&gt;, &lt;Cognito-Region&gt;, &lt;Credential-File-Path&gt;);

-Once you have authService object, you can call function like below:
+Once you have authService object, you can call functions.